-Podiatric medicine is a branch of medicine devoted to the foot, ankle and lower extremity.
-A Doctor of Podiatric Medicine (DPM), is a medical professional who diagnoses and treats conditions of the foot, ankle and lower leg.
-Doctors of podiatry may perform surgery, complete medical histories, perform phyiscal examinations, prescribe medications, set broken bones, treat sports-related injuries, and prescribe orthotics.
+Podiatric medicine is a branch of medicine devoted to the foot, ankle, and lower extremities.
+A Doctor of Podiatric Medicine (DPM), is a medical professional who diagnoses and treats conditions of the foot, ankle, and lower leg.
+Doctors of podiatry may perform surgery, complete medical histories, perform physical examinations, prescribe medications, set broken bones, treat sports-related injuries, and prescribe orthotics.

 Office: 125 Trafton Center

 The minimum requirements for admission to a college of podiatric medicine and surgery are the same as for osteopathic medicine and surgery.
 A minimum of 90 semester hours is required for admission; however, most students admitted to a college of podiatric medicine and surgery have completed undergraduate degrees.
 Students interested in podiatric medicine will find that majoring in Biomedical Sciences or Biochemistry will provide them with appropriate undergraduate training.
 The Medical College Admissions Test (MCAT) is required for all applicants to podiatric medicine and surgery colleges.
 Students in this Advising Track should regularly consult with their advisor.

 - ENG 101 - English Composition (4)

 - MATH 112 - College Algebra (4) and

 MATH 113 - Trigonometry (3) or